taimoorkhan-nlp/text_edit_distance_similarity/README.md

 edit distance, randomizing text, levenshtein edit distance

 ## Use cases
+- Social science researcher interested in finding the edit distance between a toxic post and its detoxified version
-social science researcher interested in comparing the definitions of terms e.g., reproducibility, transparency etc. across different science disciplines
+- social science researcher interested in finding the edit distance among the definitions of terms reproducibility, replicability, reusability, transparency across different science disciplines

 ## How to use
 - run jupyter using command `jupyter lab` or `jupyter notebook`